(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 Zouchouten turns away and nods, "I agree that I committed terrible acts… but I, at least, will meet my punishment with open arms, not clinging to the last shreds of my stolen power."

-He leaves then, walking away from Taishakuten, emperor only in name now, the man who has defeated himself because no one else ever could.
+He leaves then, walking away from Taishakuten, god-king only in name now, the monster who has defeated himself because no one else ever could.

 "There's no one left," Tenou whispers, "who remembers what happened there."
 Save Taishakuten, but none of them count him because he never interacts with them if he can help it.

-"Even so," Zouchouten murmurs, "the circle of life goes on, eh?"
+"Even so," Zouchouten murmurs sadly, "the circle of life goes on, eh?"

 Tenou turns from Hanranya to look at him, determination on his face, and says, "And… we three will never forget those who lived under the cruelest of destinies."
 All of them think the words the prince whispers: "I will never… forget."

-Another survivor smirks.
-Taishakuten, god-king, emperor of heaven, says nothing.
+Another survivor smirks, watching them from ten feet away.
+Taishakuten says nothing.
 He never has spoken of what happened there; of all of them, he knows the whole truth.
-And he will take it to his grave.
+And he will take it to his grave, leaving Tenkai to forever ponder his cruel motivations.

 Zouchouten walks over to him.
 He is aware that the god-king keeps much from the rest of them, and today, he is no longer prepared to just accept that.
-"Before," the general murmurs, "you said you were living to keep a promise you'd made.
+He looks Taishakuten in the eye, and murmurs, "Before, you said you were living to keep a promise you'd made.
 So what will you do now?"

-Taishakuten looks at him, as another question falls from his subordinate's lips: "What will you do now that you've kept your promise?"
+Taishakuten just gazes at him, as another question falls from his subordinate's lips: "What will you do now that you've kept your promise?"

 But there is an epilogue to this tale of pain.
-Zouchouten gazes at the sky when all others have left until a hoarse yell of "Kujaku!" reaches his ears.
-He looks down just in time to see the seer destroy himself, staff plunged through his heart, his body starting to disintegrate into black feathers as Yasha screams his name again.
+Zouchouten gazes at the sky when all others have left, until a hoarse yell of "Kujaku!" reaches his ears.
+He looks down just in time to see the black-winged being destroy himself, staff plunged through his heart, his body starting to disintegrate into black feathers as Yasha screams his name again.

-Zouchouten watches Lord Ashura's child fall forward, tears falling from his face at the devastation he has wrought.
-And it is true, what Kujaku once said.
-He is the god of war no longer, just the boy who always wanted to be loved.
+Zouchouten watches Lord Ashura's child fall forward into Yasha's arms, tears falling from his face at the devastation he has wrought.
+And it is true, what Kujaku once said – he is the God of War no longer, just the boy who always wanted to be loved.
+Ashamed, distraught, horrified, carrying mental scars that will never go away, but this is Regular Ashura, not the monster that killed his friend and his own mother, in addition to so many other people.
+He looks traumatized as well he should, but he's alive again.

 Zouchouten bows to the father and the son and the black feathers, and turns to leave.
 Yasha and Ashura will live their lives, have their happy ending, at the cost of so many others.